 - Remain vigilant and aware of signs of dehydration

-- Encourage that residents eat and drink, even when they refuse
+- Encourage residents to eat and drink, even when they refuse

-- Staff enough personnel that residents can be supervised or observed during meal and snack times
+- Staff enough personnel to adequately supervise and observe residents during snack and meal times

-- Staff enough personnel so each resident that may require assistance eating or drinking has their needs met
+- Staff enough personnel so each resident has their personal needs met

 - Train staff properly to understand nutritional needs and feeding methods

 - Monitor any problems a resident may have or develop regarding chewing and swallowing